qlik-oss/qliksense-k8s/manifests/gke-demo/README.md

 2. You have a Google account with the ability to create clusters, Static IPs, DNS entries and issue Google Managed Certificate requests for Google compute engine (GCE) load balancer
 3. (Google Cloud SDK)[https://cloud.google.com/sdk/install] installed, authenticated and set to the desired project in GCP
 4. [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) at the level of the cluster install (ie. 1.15.9, see scripts below)
-5. You have installed the latest version of the qliksense operator found [here](https://github.com/qlik-oss/sense-installer)
+5. You have installed the latest version of the Qlik Sense operator found [here](https://github.com/qlik-oss/sense-installer)
-  - Convienence script for Linux & Mac OS bash & Windows pwsh:
+  - Convenience script for Linux & Mac OS bash & Windows pwsh:
     - Linux
       ```shell
       curl -LOJ https://storage.googleapis.com/kubernetes-release/release/v1.15.9/bin/linux/amd64/kubectl